bjss-data-academy/apache-spark-databricks/streaming.md

 In principle, we simply defer the analytics calculation until all the late data has arrived.
 We can keep accepting new visitor data, keep placing it in the coorect time window, and then once all data is known to be in, do the calculation.

-But there's a little details there: _once all data is known to be in_.
+But there's a little detail there: _once all data is known to be in_.

 How can we know that all data is going to have arrived?

 Simply put, we cannot.
 So instead, we decide on a cutoff point.

-We put our engineering finger in the air, and guesstimate that any data arriving more then one hour late we will ignore.
+We put our engineering finger in the air, and guesstimate that any data arriving more than ...ummm... one hour late we will ignore.
+Choose a timeframe that makes sense given what you know about expected data arrival times.

-This is called a _watermark_ in Spark times - the amout of time we are willing to wait for late data.
+This is called a _watermark_ in Spark times - the maximum time to wait for late data.

 A watermark gives us two benefits:

-- Statistically, we will capture _most_ of the late data points, gaining accuracy in the calculations
+- We capture _most_ of the late data points.
+This makes calculations more accurate
 - We are not waiting _forever_ for data

 Not waiting forever is practical.
 It saves us retaining data in memory indefinitely; we can discard it after the watermark.
 It provides a time at which we can run our calculation.

-Adding a wtaermark is easy.
+Adding a watermark is easy.
 It is configuration.
 Here is code that sets a 2 hour watermark on a streaming dataframe:

 ```python
 visitor_stream_df.withWatermark("time", "2 hours")\